d1618033/python-redfish-utility/docs/slate/source/includes/_bioscommands.md

 > Setpassword example commands:

 > To set a new password, include the new password and the current password.
-When setting a bios or power on password with no previous password set, `OLD_PASSWORD` must be set to `None` signifying no password.
+When setting a bios or power on password with no previous password set, `OLD_PASSWORD` must be set to `None` or `none` or `null` signifying no password.

 <pre>
 iLOrest > <span style="color: #01a982; ">setpassword --newpassword newpassword --currentpassword None</span>